noop-inc/documentation/src/content/docs/statics.md

 # **Service Configuration**

-Static Components are defined in the Application Manifest (app.yml).
+Static Components are defined in the Application Blueprint (blueprint.yaml).
 Statics require an alphanumeric `name`, a `type` of `static` and an `image` for executing the asset build process.

 ```
 components: